AlexanderKosik/kickstart_regex/content/meta.md

 m = re.search(r"Fatal error", "Successful login to bender007")
 print(m)    # prints None because `Fatal error` was not found in string

-m = re.search(r"error", "Random errormessage just to annoy you.") print(m)    # <re.Match object; span=(7, 12), match='error'>
+m = re.search(r"error", "Random error message just to annoy you.") print(m)    # <re.Match object; span=(7, 12), match='error'>
 ```

 In these two examples we used the `re.search` method to search for a string within in string.
 That is nothing fancy, we did more or less the same by using the `in` operator in the example from the introduction.
 The only new thing is the usage of the Regular Expression module in Python.

 Python has a special string prefix to create a `raw string`.
-Since these `raw strings` are quite useful we will take a closer look at them in brief.
+Since these `raw strings` are very useful in the context of RegEx we will take a closer look at them in brief.

 ## Using Pythons string prefix "`r`"
 When using the Python Programming language we have several special string prefixes available.
 By using the string prefix `r` we create a `raw string`.